authors | poets |artists

 Robert Dash, photographer, naturalist, educator

 Robert Dash is an American photographer, educator, and author whose work focuses on the complex textures of micro-landscapes.
 His images have been published by National Geographic, TIME, The Week and Lensculture, and have appeared in galleries and juried shows in America and overseas.
 In 2016, he presented a TEDx talk entitled, "The Intercourse of Nature: It's What We Are."
-Dash is the author of a photography/poetry book entitled, On An Acre Shy of Eternity/Micro Landscapes at the Edge, published in June, 2017.
+Dash is the author of a photography/poetry book entitled, On An Acre Shy of Eternity/Micro Landscapes at the Edge, a Nautilus Book Award Winner.
 Photographer and filmmaker Chris Jordan calls it, "A joyful, deeply insightful multi-scalar love story of verbal and visual poetry."

 Charice MERICLE Harper, Award-winning Children's Author

 Charise Mericle Harper makes books for children.
 Sometimes she writes them, sometimes she draws them, and sometimes she does both.
 Her books include, the Just Grace series, the Crafty Cat series, and picture books such as Cupcake, Go!
 Go!
 Go!
 Stop! and The Good For Nothing Button.
 Charise likes to keep busy, new books for 2017 include, Mae and June and the Wonder Wheel, The Amazing Crafty Cat, The Doodle Book Of Feel Good and The Next Best Junior Chef series.
 Charise loves books, but her favorite thing to do is to make comics…and sew.

 THE ARTFUL EDITOR